Russia’s funding for Ukraine war set to ‘contract’ as new sanctions loom

 “This year, the civilian real economy is flat to down.
 Many people say it’s in a recession, it’s only the defence sector which is still positive,” Kennedy said.

-Russia’s Center for Macroeconomic Analysis, an independent think tank, agreed, saying all nondefence sectors of the economy had contracted by 5.4 percent so far this year.
+Russia’s Center for Macroeconomic Analysis and Short-term Forecasting, an independent think tank, agreed, saying all nondefence sectors of the economy had contracted by 5.4 percent so far this year.

 The slowdown, said Kennedy, was largely due to the fact that the government has used bank credit and given it to the defence industry.